Dictionary Learning for Adaptive GPR Landmine Classification: Experimental Results and Analysis

 We used MATLAB 2016a platform on an 8-Core CPU Windows 7 desktop PC to clock the times for DL algorithms.
 The ODL algorithm from \cite{mairal2009online} is implemented as \texttt{mex} executable, and therefore already fine-tuned for speed.
 For K-SVD, we employed the efficient implementation from \cite{rubinstein2008efficient} to improve computational speed.
-Table~\ref{tbl:times} lists the execution times of the four DL approaches.
+Table~\ref{tbl:times} lists the execution times of the five DL approaches.
 Here, the parameters were optimally selected for all the algorithms.
-The K-SVD is expectedly the slowest of all while ODL is more than 4 times faster than K-SVD.
+The LRSDL is the slowest of all while ODL is more than 4 times faster than K-SVD.
 The CBWLSU provided better classification results but is three times slower than ODL.
 This could be because the dictionary update step always considers the entire previous training set elements that correlate with only one new element (i.e. there is no mini-batch strategy).
 This makes the convergence in CBWLSU more challenging.

 The DOMINODL is the fastest DL method clocking 3x speed than ODL and 15x than K-SVD.
 This is because the DOMINODL updates the dictionary by evaluating only a mini-batch of previous elements (instead of all of them as in CBWLSU) that correlate with a mini-batch of several new elements (CBWLSU uses just one new element).
 Further, DOMINODL drops out the unused elements leading to a faster convergence.
 We note that, unlike ODL and K-SVD implementations, we did not use \texttt{mex} executables of DOMINODL which can further shorten current execution times.
+From Table~\ref{tbl:times}, the reduction in DOMINODL computational time over K-SVD is $((25.8-1.75)\times100)/25.8 \approx93$\%.
+The reduction for ODL and CBWLSU are computed similarly as $8$\% and $36$\%, respectively.

+The computational bottleneck of mines classification lies in the training times.
+In comparison, the common steps of sparse decomposition and SVM-based classification during testing take just 0.4 s and 1 s, respectively, for an entire survey (1 m $\times$ 1 m area with 2500 range profiles).
+Thus, time taken per range profile in \texttildelow0.59 ms. The average scan rate of our GPR system is 0.19 m/s (or 1 cm/52.1 ms).
+This can go as high as 2.7 m/s (or 1 cm/3.61 ms) in other GPRs used for landmines application.
+Therefore, the test times do not impose much computational cost.